openstack-archive/networking-vpp/README.rst

-card, the interface is typically *GigabitEthernet2/2/0* - but this does depend a bit on your hardware setup, so you may need to run devstack, then run the command 'sudo vppctl show int' - which will list the interfaces that VPP found - fix the ``startup.conf`` file and try again.
+card, the interface is typically *GigabitEthernet2/2/0* - but this does depend a bit on your hardware setup, so you may need to run devstack, then run the command 'sudo vppctl show int' - which will list the interfaces that VPP found - fix the ``local.conf`` file and try again.
 (If your situation is especially unusual, you will need to go look at VPP's documentation at <http://wiki.fd.io/> to work out how VPP chooses its interfaces and things about how its passthrough